 Handbook that places readers into an immersive story where they’re on the front lines of a battle with an invading intergalactic robot swarm to teach them Critical Infrastructure Protection by using the Applied Fiction method of learning.
 Comes packaged in a stamped envelope with various stickers or as a premium edition which included an iron-on patch, dogtags, 3 sheets of stickers, and the Duty Roster.

-A handbook given to all members of the Marlin Network Employee Stock Option Program that placed the reader in an engaging fictional story arc of creativity battling the forces of darkness to teach them real-world concepts about how ESOPs function and what each of their personal responsibilities would be.
+A handbook given to all members of an Employee Stock Option Program that placed the reader in an engaging fictional story arc of creativity battling the forces of darkness to teach them real-world concepts about how ESOPs function and what each of their personal responsibilities would be.

 For a company founded on changing corporate culture through using story and design to flip the script on boring training, an average business card wouldn’t do.
 Designed with memorability and the experiential in mind, each card was blind-debossed, foil stamped and given a unique glyph chosen by the individual to foster conversations.